Atlantic Securities Upgrades Taiwan Semiconductor Manufacturing (NYSE:TSM) to “Overweight”

 Taiwan Semiconductor Manufacturing (NYSE:TSM) was upgraded by analysts at Atlantic Securities from a “neutral” rating to an “overweight” rating in a research note issued to investors on Thursday, Analyst Ratings Network reports.
 The firm presently has a $170.00 price target on the semiconductor company’s stock, up from their previous price target of $125.00.
 Atlantic Securities’ price objective points to a potential upside of 20.86% from the stock’s previous close.

 Several other brokerages have also weighed in on TSM.
+Cowen lifted their target price on shares of Taiwan Semiconductor Manufacturing from $120.00 to $125.00 in a research report on Tuesday.
+Zacks Investment Research upgraded shares of Taiwan Semiconductor Manufacturing from a “hold” rating to a “buy” rating and set a $145.00 price target on the stock in a research report on Thursday.
 DZ Bank started coverage on shares of Taiwan Semiconductor Manufacturing in a research report on Wednesday.
-They set a “buy” rating and a $145.00 target price on the stock.
+They issued a “buy” rating and a $145.00 price target on the stock.
 Susquehanna Bancshares restated a “hold” rating and issued a $130.00 price target on shares of Taiwan Semiconductor Manufacturing in a research report on Monday, November 22nd.
-Zacks Investment Research upgraded shares of Taiwan Semiconductor Manufacturing from a “hold” rating to a “buy” rating and set a $145.00 price target on the stock in a research report on Thursday.
-Cowen boosted their price target on shares of Taiwan Semiconductor Manufacturing from $120.00 to $125.00 in a research report on Tuesday.
 Finally, Susquehanna restated a “hold” rating and issued a $130.00 price target on shares of Taiwan Semiconductor Manufacturing in a research report on Monday, November 22nd.
-Five research analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
-According to data from MarketBeat.com, Taiwan Semiconductor Manufacturing has a consensus rating of “Hold” and an average target price of $139.76.
+Five investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average target price of $139.76.

 Shares of Taiwan Semiconductor Manufacturing stock opened at $140.66 on Thursday.
 The company has a debt-to-equity ratio of 0.23, a quick ratio of 1.81 and a current ratio of 2.09.
 The firm’s 50-day simple moving average is $122.01 and its 200-day simple moving average is $118.35.
 Taiwan Semiconductor Manufacturing has a twelve month low of $107.58 and a twelve month high of $145.00.
 The firm has a market cap of $729.47 billion, a P/E ratio of 35.70, a price-to-earnings-growth ratio of 1.65 and a beta of 0.90.

-Several hedge funds and other institutional investors have recently made changes to their positions in the business.
-Wealth Architects LLC raised its stake in shares of Taiwan Semiconductor Manufacturing by 3.7% in the third quarter.
-Wealth Architects LLC now owns 2,465 shares of the semiconductor company’s stock worth $275,000 after acquiring an additional 87 shares during the last quarter.
-Mitsubishi UFJ Morgan Stanley Securities Co.
-Ltd. raised its stake in shares of Taiwan Semiconductor Manufacturing by 7.5% during the second quarter.
-Mitsubishi UFJ Morgan Stanley Securities Co.
-Ltd. now owns 1,290 shares of the semiconductor company’s stock worth $155,000 after buying an additional 90 shares during the last quarter.
-Meeder Asset Management Inc. raised its stake in shares of Taiwan Semiconductor Manufacturing by 5.3% during the third quarter.
-Meeder Asset Management Inc. now owns 1,812 shares of the semiconductor company’s stock worth $202,000 after buying an additional 91 shares during the last quarter.
-Griffin Asset Management Inc. raised its stake in shares of Taiwan Semiconductor Manufacturing by 1.9% during the third quarter.
-Griffin Asset Management Inc. now owns 5,106 shares of the semiconductor company’s stock worth $570,000 after buying an additional 94 shares during the last quarter.
-Finally, BancorpSouth Bank raised its stake in shares of Taiwan Semiconductor Manufacturing by 0.6% during the third quarter.
-BancorpSouth Bank now owns 15,516 shares of the semiconductor company’s stock worth $1,733,000 after buying an additional 94 shares during the last quarter.
+Several institutional investors and hedge funds have recently bought and sold shares of TSM.
+Meitav Dash Investments Ltd. raised its stake in shares of Taiwan Semiconductor Manufacturing by 10.7% during the second quarter.
+Meitav Dash Investments Ltd. now owns 265,020 shares of the semiconductor company’s stock worth $31,846,000 after buying an additional 25,590 shares during the last quarter.
+Centaurus Financial Inc. raised its stake in shares of Taiwan Semiconductor Manufacturing by 95.3% during the second quarter.
+Centaurus Financial Inc. now owns 1,764 shares of the semiconductor company’s stock worth $212,000 after buying an additional 861 shares during the last quarter.
+Skandinaviska Enskilda Banken AB publ raised its stake in shares of Taiwan Semiconductor Manufacturing by 62.9% during the second quarter.
+Skandinaviska Enskilda Banken AB publ now owns 1,165 shares of the semiconductor company’s stock worth $140,000 after buying an additional 450 shares during the last quarter.
+Smith Moore & CO. raised its stake in shares of Taiwan Semiconductor Manufacturing by 16.2% during the second quarter.
+Smith Moore & CO. now owns 2,480 shares of the semiconductor company’s stock worth $298,000 after buying an additional 345 shares during the last quarter.
+Finally, Cambridge Investment Research Advisors Inc. raised its stake in shares of Taiwan Semiconductor Manufacturing by 6.8% during the second quarter.
+Cambridge Investment Research Advisors Inc. now owns 99,918 shares of the semiconductor company’s stock worth $12,006,000 after buying an additional 6,327 shares during the last quarter.

 Taiwan Semiconductor Manufacturing Company Profile